 8. Learn to Be Less Impulsive

-If spending impulsively has been a habit that has got you into debt, then it is one that you need to break.
+If spending impulsively has been a habit that has got you into debt, then it is one that you need to break and manage your debt.

 Try and get into the habit of walking away from items and thinking about purchases before you make them.
 If you still want something a few days later, then you can think about buying it, providing you can afford it.
 If you can’t, you should save it.